Alien Chess

 I recently came across a great post titled “The Resilience of Alien Chess”.

-The author compares working in a fast-changing environment, like Meta, to playing chess where at any moment a little alien might appear and replace your board with a new one, where everything is different — either the pieces are arranged differently, or you have to play the opposite color.
+The author compares working in a fast-changing environment, like Meta, to playing chess where at any moment a little alien might appear and replace your board with a new one, where everything is different — either the pieces are arranged differently, or you have to play the opposite colour.
 You play on this board for a while and improve the situation, but then the alien appears again and gives you a new board.

-So, this post is from one of the VPs who has been at Meta for 18 years, who says no matter how great a grandmaster you are and can plan several moves ahead — you won’t outplay Meta.
+So, that post is from one of the VPs who has been at Meta for 18 years, and he says that no matter how great a grandmaster you are — you won’t outplay Meta.
+The company changes to fast.
+In this game, you can’t predict or prevent changes; instead, you need to:

 - Accept that changes are irreversible.
 The alien that changes the board is part of the game.